BrilliantBlocks/.github/profile/README.md

+# BrilliantBlocks
 BrilliantBlocks is a Layer-2 Smart Contract as a Service platform for easy and fast development of scalable and secure decentralized applications.
-Through our no-code dashboard and GraphQL API we provide user-friendly access to STARK-based ZK-rollups as an integrated scaling solution for your own application.
+Through our no-code dashboard and GraphQL API we provide user-friendly access to STARK-based ZK-rollups as an integrated scaling solution for non-crypto-native developer teams.